shukriadams/btrfs-encrypt-root/README.rst

 first parameter, no encryption happens but only the subvolumes are created.

-If you pass the ``--enlarge`` parameter, the root partition is enlarged to the complete available space after it after the encryption.
+If you pass the ``--enlarge`` parameter, the root partition is enlarged to the complete available space after the encryption.
 This makes encryption much faster, because you make a small partition for just the installation of the base system, and then you call this script, which has to encrypt only the smaller partition.
 The enlargement covers only empty space, so no encryption is necessary there.